Abelian Decomposition and Glueball-Quarkonium Mixing in QCD

-The second issue is $f_0(500)$ which has an unusually broad decay width.
+The second issue is the interpretation of $f_0(500)$, which has an unusually broad decay width.
 According to PDG it does not fit to the quark model well, and there have been suggestions that it could be either a tetra-quark state or a mixed state \cite{f5001,f5002,f5003,f5004,f5005,f5006,f5007}.
 But there are other logical possibilities.

 First, it could be viewed as a neuroball, the glueball made of neurons \cite{prd15}.
 As we pointed out, the neurons (just like the photons in QED) have very weak binding because they can interact only through the quark or chromon loops.
 Nevertheless they could form a loosely bound state which has a broad decay width.
 And this is exactly what we find in $f_0(500)$.
 This is in line with the popular interpretation that $f_0(500)$ is a tetra-quark state \cite{f5001,f5002,f5003,f5004,f5005,f5006,f5007}.
 This is evident in Fig. (\ref{nball}), where the loops can be viewed as $q\bq$ or $gg$ bound states.